 To qualify, an applicant must:

-- Be a City of Chicago resident
+- Be a City of Chicago resident.

-- Be entering grades 9–12 at the time of application
+- Be entering grades 9–12 at the time of application.

-Board members must be available for all training, event, and meeting dates.
+Board members must be available for all meeting dates.
 Specific dates will be provided to potential participants upon being offered an interview.
 Two absences may be accommodated in case of overlap with other extracurricular programs, but these absences must be communicated in advance to program staff and the board’s elected officials.

 How to Apply

 During the application process, you will be asked to create a Slideroom account.
 Please use an email address that you check regularly, as all communication regarding your application will be sent to this account.